GenBench/genbench_cbt_2023/README.md

 git push
 ```
 ### Task
-GenBench task involves providing a test set along with optional train and validation sets.
+A GenBench task involves providing a test set along with optional train and validation sets.
 Each set is comprised of a collection of examples, where each example is represented as a dictionary containing the input and the corresponding ground truth output.

-It's worth noting that we offer complete flexibility in terms of how these examples are prepared and how the model's predictions are evaluated.
+We offer complete flexibility in terms of how these examples are prepared and how the model's predictions are evaluated.
 This allows for the creation of diverse and varied benchmarking that can be tailored to the needs of specific generalization protocols.

 ### Task Types